simrannaik/portfolio-page/README.md

 EmailJS for the contact form functionality

 ## **Hosting**
-This portfolio is hosted on GitHub Pages and can be accessed here.
+This portfolio is hosted on GitHub Pages and can be accessed here: https://simrannaik.github.io/portfolio-page/

 ## Installations:
 npm install --save @emailjs/browser